UtterDonkey/scratch2js/README.md

 Loops can be used for any script and are not run from `spriteObject.run`.

 #### `repeat`
 Loop script `n` times.
 Requires 2 parameters, first for amount of times to repeat, second for the function to run.
 Has a third optional parameter, boolean, for whether or not to animate the frames.
+Has a fourth optional parameter, function, a callback to be run 1 frame after repeat loop is scheduled to end.

 Example:
 ```